TaxBit Review: Cryptocurrency Tax Software You Can Depend On

 How to Use TaxBit?

 Setting an account up on TaxBit is simple.
 The platform only asks for your email address, which becomes your account username, and credit card information.
-The venue may also ask for additional personal data such as your name, zip code, and tax demographic information in order to provide their users with a more customized and complete experience.
+The venue may also ask for additional personal data such as your name, zip code, and tax demographic information in order to provide its users with a more customized and complete experience.

 Once your tax rates are calculated, TaxBit will guide you to link your crypto exchanges.
 Once a user connects their exchanges, TaxBit’s system starts pulling the user’s exchanges, which can take a couple of minutes.
 Once the syncing process is completed, you can dive into the interface and see all your crypto transactions’ tax impact.
 You can also download your cryptocurrency tax forms from within your account.